-Operations UAS/Drones — Specific Category
+Operations with UAS/Drones - Specific Category

-Operational statement.
+Operationalstatement.
 Standard scenarios

 A standard scenario is a type of UAS operation within the ‘specific’ category, for which a precise list of mitigation measures has been determined.